enaix/Kirikiroid2-debloated/README.md

 | :------ | :------ | :-- | :--: | :----- | :------ |
 | Original | `Fate Hollow Ataraxia.7z` | GDrive (reddit) | 🟩 |  |  |

+## Basic troubleshooting

+#### The app crashes during startup or game launch

+Try the yuri version instead of the vanilla, since it contains patches to common issues.

+#### I get the wide string error during game launch

+Make sure that the game is listed in the compatibility list, some game modifications do not support Kirikiroid

+#### The files directory is empty

+Enable *All files access* permission in system settings

 ## Lazy todo

 - [ ] Find the source of the clicking issue during dialogue skip